luizbaldi/angularjs-examples/README.md

 ### Chapter Six:
 This chapter had a detailed approach on angular directives, showing how to create them, how every attribute works and how to manipulate the scopes inside directives, using controllers and understanding all the directives lifecycle.

+### Chapter Seven:
+More of a concept chapter than a practical one.
+This chapter detailed the full lifecycle of an application inside Angular, simulating how the framework works 'behing the scenes'.

 ## Contributors
 Luiz P. Baldi